Lords Chloro Alkali Ltd.

 Four meetings of the Board of Directors were held during the year.
 For further detailsplease refer section of Report on Corporate Governance of this Annual Report.

 25. VIGIL MECHANISM/ WHISTLE BLOWER POLICY

-The Company established a vigil mechanism for directors and employees to reportconcerns about unethical behaviour actual or suspected fraud or violation of thecompany's Code of Conduct or ethics policy.
+The Company established a vigil mechanism for directors and employees to reportconcerns about unethical behavior actual or suspected fraud or violation of the Company'sCode of Conduct or ethics policy.

 This mechanism provides adequate safeguards against victimization of director(s) /employee(s) and also provide for direct access to the Chairman of the Audit Committee inexceptional cases.

 26. DETAILS ON INTERNAL FINANCIAL CONTROLS RELATED TO FINANCIAL STATEMENTS

-Your Company has put in place adequate internal financial controls with reference tothe financial statements some of which are out lined below.
+Your Company has put in place adequate internal financial controls with reference tothe financial statements some of which are outlined below.

 Your Company has adopted accounting policies which are in line with the AccountingStandards prescribed in the Companies (Accounting Standards) Rules 2006 that continue toapply under Section 133 and other applicable provisions if any of the Companies Act2013 read with Rule 7 of the Companies (Accounts) Rules 2014 to the extent applicable.These are in accordance with generally accepted accounting principles in India.